Soundux/Soundux/README.md

 - [ ] Play sounds while another sound is playing
 - [ ] Organize code
 - [ ] Search sounds
+- [ ] Save volume states
 - [ ] Only trigger hotkeys from current tab
 - [ ] Only modify audio players started from this programm (stop, volume)
-- [ ] Seperate volume sliders for me and for others (and a toggle to sync it)
-- [ ] Fix volume slider only working while playback
+- [ ] Fix volume slider not working while playback
 - [ ] Make UI responsible
 - [ ] Automatically update files in folders (on startup?)
 - [ ] Save positions when tabs moved
 - [ ] Localization
 - [ ] Change back recording streams when the program is closed (to fix a bug when the program is closed while playing a sound)
+- [x] Seperate volume sliders for me and for others (and a toggle to sync it)
 - [x] Global Hotkeys
 - [x] Check if dependencies are installed otherwise show a warning
 - [x] Repeat button